New Statutory Framework For Companies In Singapore to Conduct Virtual Meetings

 With effect from 1 July 2023, Companies that have been conducting their general meetings during the COVID-19 pandemic using video-conferencing platforms may continue to do so under the New Statutory Framework.
 The New Statutory Framework is a significant development that keeps pace with digitalization as it allows Companies to capitalize on technology and adapt to the evolving corporate landscape while protecting the rights and interests of shareholders.
 While the New Statutory Framework will automatically apply to all Companies with effect from 1 July 2023, Companies should take note that certain matters are still required to be determined by their directors and shareholders in order for the default rules under the New Statutory Framework to work.
 SGX-listed Companies are also reminded to apply the New Statutory Framework in tandem with the revised practice notes on general meetings.

-Disclaimer: This update is provided to you for general information and should not be relied upon as legal advice.
+This article is provided to you for general information and should not be relied upon as legal advice.
 The editor and the contributing authors do not guarantee the accuracy of the contents and expressly disclaim any and all liability to any person in respect of the consequences of anything done or permitted to be done or omitted to be done wholly or partly in reliance upon the whole or any part of the contents.

-We advise both private and public (whether listed or non-listed) companies on corporate governance and compliance issues to help them acclimatise and thrive in a regulatory landscape that is becoming increasingly complex.
+We advise companies both private and listed on corporate governance and compliance issues to help them navigate the regulatory landscape that is becoming increasingly complex.